 If you see or feel your muscles looking smaller after ceasing creatine, don’t be alarmed as this is likely attributed to less water volume and therefore less muscle fullness.

-While there are many studies indicating creatine use increases water retention in the muscles, these mainly relate to short term creatine use.
-In instances of long term creatine use, other studies have shown that water retention in the muscle does not always occur.
+While there are many studies indicating creatine use increases water retention in the muscles, these mainly relate to short-term creatine use.

-While a loss in water weight is common, not everyone will experience water retention in their muscles when using creatine and therefore a loss in water weight when stopping creatine will not be a side effect experienced by everyone.
+While a loss in water weight is common, not everyone will experience water retention in their muscles when using creatine, and therefore a loss in water weight when stopping creatine will not be a side effect experienced by everyone.

-- Learn more about creatine in the article Most Common Types of Creatine.
+- Related: Most Common Types of Creatine

 2. Less Energy in Muscles